Documentation

 Let $a$, $b$, and $c$ be the side

-lengths of right-angled triangle.
+lengths of a right-angled triangle.

 Then, we know that: